-The following people constitute the Editorial Board of Academic Editors for the PeerJ journal.
+The following people constitute the Editorial Board of Academic Editors for PeerJ.
 These active academics are the Editors who seek peer reviewers, evaluate their responses, and make editorial decisions on each submission to the journal.
-We will continue to add to the board of Academic Editors and are seeking qualified and diverse academics who share our vision.
+Learn more about becoming an Editor.

-Professor of Experimental Rheumatology University Medical Centre Utrecht.
+Professor of Experimental Rheumatology, University Medical Centre Utrecht.
 Manager of research and head of research laboratory of the department of Rheumatology & Clinical Immunology, UMCU.
 In addition to organization, initiation, and facilitation research of the department, there is a personal interest in a unique treatment of severe osteoarthritis being joint distraction, and in a unique animal model of osteoarthritis being the canine Groove model.

 Adjunct Professor at the University of Helsinki.
 Currently appointed as Academy Research Fellow.
 PI in Centre of Excellence in Research on Metapopulation Biology.
 Academic editor for PLOS ONE and member the editorial board of Journal of Evolutionary Biology.